- Choosing a master project in a laboratory

 The examination of the master project consists of an evaluation of the final report, followed by an oral exam with the the professor in charge and an external expert designated by the professor.

 An oral presentations of the work progress at mid-semester is strongly recommended.
 A final presentation at the end of the project is mandatory.
 The oral exam generally takes place within two to four weeks after the date of submission.
 The date of the oral exam is mutually agreed between the student, the teacher in charge and the external expert

 - Template for intermediate presentation

 - Template for final presentation

-In order for the student to obtain his or her Master’s degree at the graduation ceremony (Magistrale) of the current year (held in early October), the Registrar’s Office must have received his or her grade before the end of September.
+In order for the student to receive his/her diploma during the Magistrale of the current year (beginning of October), the Registrar’s Office must have received the grade before the end of September.